NoRTH Provo Residential Program

 Teaching independence, responsibility, and self-care.

 While their peers have been learning the skills they need to be self-sufficient, many adults with mental health concerns have had to focus on surviving, one day at a time.
 To counteract this, “life skills training” is a major component of the NoRTH program.
 These skills range from the simple (how to keep a living space clean) to the more complex (how to apply and interview for jobs), but all are important pieces for building the foundation of a healthy, fulfilling life.
+Find the roads to healing that are best for you or your loved one.

 The goal of NoRTH is community integration for the clients.
 NoRTH clients are encouraged to begin to participate in a life outside of Residential as soon as they are reasonably stable.
 Case managers help clients find meaningful activities, including volunteer work, vocational training, jobs, recreation, etc.